10 Functional Core Exercises for Stability and Strength

 9. Thread the Thoracic Needle

 Thread the thoracic needle is a core exercise that mainly focuses on the core muscles, especially the oblique muscles and spinal erectors, upper back, and shoulders.
 It is carried out in the transverse plane of motion, which entails rotations about the body’s midline.
+This is a prime example of core functional exercises that enhance rotational strength and flexibility.

 Man performs thread the thoracic needle exercise in the gym.